Simeon E. Baldwin: Political life

 Even more diversified than his activities in local affairs was his participation in those that concerned the state as a whole.
 Never a politician, and to the end of his days allowing such honors and offices as came to him to come unsought and unfought for, he nevertheless early became identified with the political life of his state.
 Starting as a Republican, he was nominated for state senator from the fourth district in 1867, but was not elected.
 In 1884 he was one of the "independents" who refused to support James G. Blaine, and was chosen president of the Republican organization in Connecticut.

 The greatest of his political honors came to him when he was an old man.
-Automatically retired from the position of chief justice of the supreme court, February 5, 1910, because he had reached the age limit of seventy years, he that year was nominated for governor on the Democratic ticket and was elected.
-At the Democratic National Convention in June 1912 he received twenty votes for the presidential nomination.
-In November of the same year he was elected governor of his state, nominally strongly Republican, for a second term of two years.
+Automatically retired from the position of chief justice of the supreme court, February 5, 1910, because he had reached the age limit of seventy years, he that year was nominated for governor on the Democratic ticket and was elected the governor of Connecticut.

+In June 1912, at the Democratic National Convention he received twenty votes for the presidential nomination.
+In November of the same year he was elected the governor of Connecticut, nominally strongly Republican, for a second term of two years.
+Both the Corrupt Practices Act and a civil service law instituting a merit system for state employees were enacted during his administration, along with numerous laws affecting working conditions.

 He was Democratic candidate for United States senator from Connecticut for the term beginning March 4, 1915.
 Caught in a Republican landslide and defeated by incumbent Senator Frank B. Brandegee, he nevertheless ran ahead of his party ticket by several thousand votes.

 It was inevitable that the high regard in which he was held as a lawyer should lead to his being named on various state commissions of reform.
 In 1872, less than a decade after he began to practice law, the Connecticut legislature elected him one of a commission of five that made the Revision of 1875, the General Statutes of the State of Connecticut.
 In the same year he was a member of a state commission appointed to revise the education laws.
 Six years later he was named by the governor of Connecticut acting under a resolution of the state legislature one of a commission of five to inquire into the feasibility of simplifying legal procedure.
 This commission drew up a set of rules and forms which were approved and adopted by the court as the basis of pleading in civil cases.